How to Use Cinnamon Sticks: 10 Practical Methods Beyond Baking

 What's the difference between Ceylon and Cassia cinnamon sticks?

 Ceylon (true cinnamon) has thinner, layered sticks with milder flavor, ideal for delicate dishes.
 Cassia (common grocery store type) has thicker, harder sticks with stronger flavor, better for robust applications.
-Both work for the methods described.
+Both work for the methods described, though Ceylon is preferred for beverages due to lower coumarin content.

 How do I know if my cinnamon sticks have gone bad?